ehrbase/ehrbase/doc/conformance_testing/EHR_CONTRIBUTION.md

 1. Invoke commit CONTRIBUTION service with an existing ehr_id and the valid data sets with change_type = `modification` or `amendment`
 2. The result should be positive and retrieve the id of the CONTRIBUTION just created

+## F. List CONTRIBUTIONs

+> Note: CONTRIBUTIONs can contain COMPOSITION, EHR_STATUS or FOLDER, even a mix of those.
+Each flow below applies to a specific type, except when 'ANY' is mentioned, in which case the flow applies to any of those three types.

+### F.1.
+Main flow: list CONTRIBUTIONS of existing EHR with a just committed CONTRIBUTION (COMPOSITION)

+**Preconditions:**

+1. An EHR with known ehr_id exists
+2. The EHR as a CONTRIBUTION with known uid
+3. The CONTRIBUTION contains a `VERSION<COMPOSITION>`

+**Postconditions:**

+None

+**Flow:**

+1. Invoke list CONTRIBUTIONS service with the existing ehr_id
+2. The result should be positive and retrieve a list of CONTRIBUTIONS with one item
+3. The CONTRIBUTION should contain a `VERSION<COMPOSITION>`

+### F.2.
+Alternative flow 1: list CONTRIBUTIONS of existing EHR with no CONTRIBUTIONS (ANY)

+**Preconditions:**

+1. An EHR with known ehr_id should exist
+2. The EHR has no CONTRIBUTIONs

+**Postconditions:**

+None

+**Flow:**

+1. Invoke get CONTRIBUTIONS service by the existing ehr_id
+2. The result should be positive and retrieve an empty list

+### F.3.
+Alternative flow 2: lis CONTRIBUTIONS of non existing EHR (ANY)

+**Preconditions:**

+1. There are no EHRs on the server

+**Postconditions:**

+None

+**Flow:**

+1. Invoke list CONTRIBUTIONS service with a random ehr_id
+2. The result should be negative and retrieve an error related to "EHR with ehr_id doesn't exist"

+### F.4.
+Alternative flow 3: list CONTRIBUTIONS of existing EHR with a just committed CONTRIBUTION (EHR_STATUS)

+**Preconditions:**

+1. An EHR with known ehr_id exists
+2. The EHR has a CONTRIBUTION with known uid
+3. The CONTRIBUTION contains a `VERSION<EHR_STATUS>`

+**Postconditions:**

+None

+**Flow:**

+1. Invoke list CONTRIBUTIONS service by the existing ehr_id
+2. The result should be positive and retrieve a list of CONTRIBUTIONS with one item
+3. The CONTRIBUTION should contain an EHR_STATUS

+### F.5.
+Alternative flow 4: list CONTRIBUTIONS of existing EHR with a just committed CONTRIBUTION (FOLDER)

+**Preconditions:**

+1. An EHR with known ehr_id exists
+2. The EHR has a CONTRIBUTION with known uid
+3. The CONTRIBUTION contains a `VERSION<FOLDER>`

+**Postconditions:**

+None

+**Flow:**

+1. Invoke get CONTRIBUTIONS service by the existing ehr_id
+2. The result should be positive and retrieve a list of CONTRIBUTIONS with one item
+3. The CONTRIBUTION should contain a FOLDER

+## G. Has CONTRIBUTION

+### G.1.
+Main flow: has CONTRIBUTION with existing CONTRIBUTION

+**Preconditions:**

+1. An EHR should exist in the system with a known ehr_id
+2. The EHR has a CONTRIBUTION with known uid

+**Postconditions:**

+None

+**Flow:**

+1. Invoke has CONTRIBUTION service with the known ehr_id and CONTRIBUTION uid
+2. The result should be `true`

+### G.2.
+Alternative flow 1: has CONTRIBUTION on empty EHR

+**Preconditions:**

+1. An EHR should exists in the system with a known ehr_id
+2. The EHR doesn't have any CONTRIBUTIONS

+**Postconditions:**

+None

+**Flow:**

+1. Invoke has CONTRIBUTION service with the known ehr_id and a random CONTRIBUTION uid
+2. The result should be `false`

+### G.3.
+Alternative flow 2: has CONTRIBUTION, EHR doesn't exist

+**Preconditions:**

+1. There are no EHRs on the server

+**Postconditions:**

+None

+**Flow:**

+1. Invoke has CONTRIBUTION service with a random ehr_id and a random CONTRIBUTION uid
+2. The result should be negative, and retrieve an error related to "the EHR with ehd_id doesn't exist"

+### G.4.
+Alternative flow 3: has CONTRIBUTION, EHR with CONTRIBUTIONS, but CONTRIBUTION doesn't exist

+**Preconditions:**

+1. An EHR should exist on the server with a known ehr_id
+2. The EHR has CONTRIBUTIONs

+**Postconditions:**

+None

+**Flow:**

+1. Invoke has CONTRIBUTION service with the known ehr_id and a random, not existing CONTRIBUTION uid
+2. The result should be `false`

+## H. Get CONTRIBUTION

+### H.1.
+Main flow: get CONTRIBUTION with existing CONTRIBUTION

+**Preconditions:**

+1. An EHR should exist in the system with a known ehr_id
+2. The EHR has a CONTRIBUTION with known uid

+**Postconditions:**

+None

+**Flow:**

+1. Invoke has CONTRIBUTION service with the known ehr_id and CONTRIBUTION uid
+2. The result should be the existing CONTRIBUTION

+### H.2.
+Alternative flow 1: get CONTRIBUTION on empty EHR

+**Preconditions:**

+1. An EHR should exists in the system with a known ehr_id
+2. The EHR doesn't have any CONTRIBUTIONS

+**Postconditions:**

+None

+**Flow:**

+1. Invoke has CONTRIBUTION service with the known ehr_id and a random CONTRIBUTION uid
+2. The result should be negative and retrieve an error related to the non existing CONTRIBUTION

+### H.3.
+Alternative flow 2: get CONTRIBUTION, EHR doesn't exist

+**Preconditions:**

+1. There are no EHRs on the server

+**Postconditions:**

+None

+**Flow:**

+1. Invoke has CONTRIBUTION service with a random ehr_id and a random CONTRIBUTION uid
+2. The result should be negative, and retrieve an error related to "the EHR with ehd_id doesn't exist"

+### H.4.
+Alternative flow 3: get CONTRIBUTION, EHR with CONTRIBUTIONS, but CONTRIBUTION doesn't exist

+**Preconditions:**

+1. An EHR should exist on the server with a known ehr_id
+2. The EHR has CONTRIBUTIONs

+**Postconditions:**

+None

+**Flow:**

+1. Invoke has CONTRIBUTION service with the known ehr_id and a random, not existing CONTRIBUTION uid
+2. The result should be negative and retrieve an error related to the non existing CONTRIBUTION